Kapiolani Townhouse

 No analysis available

-I searched for short-term rental indicators such as STR permitted, legal vacation rental, TVU, NUC, or minimum-stay rules.
-Nothing in the remarks supports STR use, so this is set to false based on absence of evidence.
+I searched for short-term rental indicators such as STR permitted, legal vacation rental, NUC, or TVU, but found none.
+There is also no evidence in the remarks suggesting short-term rentals are allowed at this building.

 No analysis available